 - The flapjacks will be a light golden colour when baked – do not be tempted to bake them for longer as this will result in them being hard, not chewy!

-- Once baked remove the tin from the oven and allow to cool completely.
+- As soon as the flapjacks are baked remove the tin from the oven and allow to cool completely.

 - When completely cooled remove the entire flapjack bake from the tin, using the excess baking parchment to help lift it out.